fpemud/gentoo-build-server/README.md

 syncupd
 ====

-Offload the workload to the cloud by synchronizing the entire system up there.
+Offload workload to another server by synchronizing the entire system up there.

-Valid workloads are:
+Possible workloads are:
-1. installing packages through building (especailly for Gentoo user, like me)
+1. installing packages through building (especailly for Gentoo)
 2. checking system integrity
-3.

 Installation
 ===
 Currently syncupd can only installs on Gentoo.

+Steps:
 1. add overlay https://github.com/fpemud/fpemud-overlay
 2. emerge syncupd
 3. systemctl enable syncupd
 4. systemctl start syncupd

 Rationale
 ===

-syncupd client create a ssl connection to interact control message with server. use 3 dynamical services:
-1. rsync service: sync up
-2. ssh service: do real work and interact with user
-3. rsync service: sync down
-4. catfile serivce: get the content of the specified file on server

-syncupd creates an disk image with ext4 filesystem in /var/cache/syncupd. when client connects, syncupd auto mount this disk image as /var/cache/syncupd/XXX/mntdir, chroot into it and run the user command.
+syncupd and it's client carry on the following operations:
+1. sync up: create a disk image on server, rsync all system files of the client machine into it
+2. execute: mount the disk image, using "ssh -t" to chroot execute a command (like "/usr/bin/emerge ...")
+3. rsync down: rsync the content of the disk image back into the client machine

-sync up would cause hours when first use it. but from the second time on syncup should take no time unless your system has a big change.
+Step 1 may take hours on first use, but from the second time on it should take no time since the disk image is cached on server.

 Example
 ===
 I have an ASUS T300chi, installs Gentoo.
-It is a fanless notepad not able to bear high work load.
+It is a fanless notepad which is not suitable to bear any high work load.
 Below is how I install www-client/firefox: